 The Rivers police command says it has restored normalcy after suspected members of Indigenous People of Biafra (IPOB) allegedly burnt trucks belonging to Dangote Industries Ltd.

-NAN reports that the development the development was confirmed on Friday, September 14 by the command’s spokesman, DSP Nnamdi Omoni.
+NAN reports that the development was confirmed on Friday, September 14, by the command’s spokesman, DSP Nnamdi Omoni.

 Legit.ng gathers that it was not immediately clear the reason for the attack, but a witness, who simply identified himself as Tony, said the incident might be connected to the sit-at-home order declared by IPOB.

 The witness said the secessionist group might have carried out the act because its sit-at-home order was defied by some residents of Oyibo local government area of Rivers.

 Omoni said the incident took place in the early hours of Friday, September 14, at the highly populated Oyibo town that shared border with Port Harcourt.